funnydog/breakout/README.md

 The following libraries are required:

+  * freetype2 - to load the fonts
   * GLFW3 - the graphics library
   * glew - for the OpenGL extensions
   * glm - for vectors and matrices
-  * freetype2 - to load the fonts
+  * OpenAL-Soft - for the sound effects

 If any of these dependencies are not available, the meson build system will download and compile them automatically.
 Please note however that